Economic geography: Economists and economic geographers

-Variation by industry

-Industries have different patterns of economic geography.
-Extractive industries tend to be concentrated around their specific natural resources.
-In Norway, for example, most oil industry jobs occur within a single electoral district.
-Industries are geographically concentrated if they do not need to be close to their end customers, such as the automotive industry concentration in Detroit, US.
-Agriculture also tends to be concentrated.
-Industries are geographically diffuse if they need to be close to their end customers, such as hairdressers, restaurants, and the hospitality industry.

-New economic geography
+The New Economic Geography

 With the rise of the New Economy, economic inequalities are increasing spatially.
 The New Economy, generally characterized by globalization, increasing use of information and communications technology, the growth of knowledge goods, and feminization, has enabled economic geographers to study social and spatial divisions caused by the rising New Economy, including the emerging digital divide.

 The new economic geographies consist of primarily service-based sectors of the economy that use innovative technology, such as industries where people rely on computers and the internet.
 Within these is a switch from manufacturing-based economies to the digital economy.
 In these sectors, competition makes technological changes robust.
 These high technology sectors rely heavily on interpersonal relationships and trust, as developing things like software is very different from other kinds of industrial manufacturing—it requires intense levels of cooperation between many different people, as well as the use of tacit knowledge.
 As a result of cooperation becoming a necessity, there is a clustering in the high-tech new economy of many firms.